-Patriot Care has instituted several discount programs that will be offered to all patients who meet the following criteria.
+Patriot Care has instituted several discount programs that will be offered to all certified medical patients who meet the following criteria.

 - Terminally Ill Discount: A 20% discount on purchases and in some cases, complimentary products and treatments.
 This discount requires a valid Massachusetts issued ID and signed note from treating physician in an ongoing relationship with the patient.

 How do I prove residency for medical marijuana in Massachusetts?